Catholic Days and Seasons

 Assumption of Mary

-The Feast of the Assumption celebrates the day when the Blessed Virgin Mary was taken body and soul into heaven, at the end of her earthly life.
+The Feast of the Assumption honors the day the Blessed Virgin Mary was taken body and soul into heaven.

 Feast Day of St. Francis of Assisi

-St. Francis of Assisi, founder of the Franciscan orders, lived in Italy during the late 12th and early 13th centuries.
-He was known for his compassion, care for lepers, and love for nature.
-He died on October 4, 1226, at Portiuncula, Italy.
+St. Francis of Assisi, founder of the Franciscan orders, was a compassionate Italian saint known for his care for the poor, lepers and deep love of nature.
+He died in 1226 at Portiuncula, Italy.

 Feast Day of Blessed Mary Angela